khmarbaise/octopress/source/_posts/2014/11/2014-11-05-mojos-animal-sniffer-version-1-dot-12-released.md

 New Feature:

- * [MANIMALSNIFFER-47] - Allow the maven plugin and enforcer rule to be able to filter the dependencies
+ * {% chjl MANIMALSNIFFER-47 %} - Allow the maven plugin and enforcer rule to be able to filter the dependencies

 The Mojo Team.